Advertiser Disclosure

 Can I get a cash advance on my credit card?

 Most credit cards offer cash advances.
-You will pay both a cash advance fee as well as a higher APR in order to get cash from your credit card, as this is essentially a loan against your credit line.
+When you take one, you pay both a cash advance fee as well as a higher APR in order to get cash from your credit card, as this is essentially a loan against your credit line.

-How to get cash from a credit card without charges?
+How can I get cash from a credit card without charges?

-Unless you’re earning cash-back rewards, there aren’t many ways to get cash from a credit card without incurring some fees.
+Unless you’re earning cash-back rewards, there aren’t many ways to get cash from a credit card without incurring fees.
 You can use your debit card to get cash for free.
-Otherwise, you’ll need to pay the cash advance fees and associated interest when using a cash advance.
+Otherwise, you need to pay the cash advance fees and associated interest when using a cash advance.

 What is a cash advance APR on a credit card?